Ropinirole

 Frequently Asked Questions

 Move slowly when standing, sit for a few minutes before walking after getting up.
 Maintain adequate hydration and avoid dehydration.
 Wearing compression stockings can help blood circulation.
-If dizziness occurs, sit down and elevate the legs; seek medical advice for dose adjustment if severe.
+If dizziness occurs, sit down immediately and elevate the legs; seek medical advice for dose adjustment if severe.
 Avoid hot baths or hot springs to reduce blood pressure drops.

 IconIcon